Table of contents

 It can be overwhelming to be taking an adventure somewhere with a new language, currency and culture, but it’s the beauty of the world we live in.

 Whether you’re going alone or with a friend, safety is surely a concern.
 During our travels, we always keep safety in mind as a top priority.
-Safety shouldn’t be something you have to worry about when you leave home, because there’s enough to think about, like how to handle money, logistics and what to pack.
+Safety shouldn’t be something you have to worry about when you leave home, because there’s enough to think about, like how to travel with money, logistics and what to pack on a trip.

 We have both traveled on our own, and with friends and groups.
 A while back, we were first-time travelers, too!
 There’s a lot that we look for in our recommendations of where to go as a first-time traveler.
 Depending on your level of readiness to experience something new, our list has a destination for every type of person.